How to Protect Your Pool From Snow Damage

 The water level during the summer differs from the level during the winter, depending on the type of pool cover you choose.
 You’ll want to maintain that level throughout the entire off-season, lowering the water level by anywhere from 1-18 inches!

 You cannot stop the avalanche of winter as it races down this hill, so it’s better to come prepared for the approaching storm.
 In order to enjoy your pool during the summer, you have to take care of it during the winter.
 Need more assistance for all your pool maintenance needs?
 The experts at Shoreline Pools are here to help.
-Call us today!
+Call us today or follow to us on HOUZZ!